We use cookies on this site to enhance your user experience. Do You agree?

 Read more

-The main focus of our team’s research is autotrophic euglenids, however we also study other eukaryotic microorganisms.
-The topics of our research encompass such disciplines as taxonomy, phylogenetics, evolution, genetics and genomics.
-The team consists of three smaller groups: Molecular biology of euglenids, Evolution and genomics of eukaryotic microorganisms and Taxonomy, phylogenetics and evolution of euglenids.
+The main focus of our team’s research is eukaryotic microorganisms, with special emphasis on autotrophic euglenids.
+The topics of our research encompass such disciplines as taxonomy, phylogenetics, ecology, evolution, genetics and genomics.
+The team consists of three groups: Molecular biology of euglenids, Evolution and genomics of eukaryotic microorganisms and Taxonomy, phylogenetics and evolution of euglenids.

 Czytaj więcej